Map preview

 High

-Water is included in the maintenance fee for this building.
-All 20 of 20 current MLS listings show WATER included, making this the strongest possible building-level signal.
-The public remarks do not introduce any contrary evidence.
+Water is fully confirmed as included in the maintenance fee.
+All 20 of 20 listings show WATER in association_fee_includes, making this a unanimous and building-level feature.
+Public remarks do not contradict the MLS data, so confidence is maximal.

 Bbq